Working with universal monitors#

 Updating the baseline of the column consistency monitor#

 Sometimes the column structure changes can be expected, for example after changing the datastream configuration.
-If you want to use the new structure as the baseline, follow these steps:

 Go to the Datastreams page.